cooperWork/junitDifference/README.md

 # junitDifference
-learning Junit5 and older version's difference
+learning JUnit difference between 5 and older than 5 version.